da-tra/disk-monitor-for-confluence/README.md

 ## Usage

-Disk Monitor for Confluence reads a user-created file `configuration.py`, which stores credentials for a Confluence page, a Confluence user and their API key, as well as a list of the storages devices to be monitored.
-The storage devices are identified via their mounted file paths.
+Disk Monitor for Confluence reads a user-created file `configuration.py`, which stores:
+* credentials for a Confluence page
+* a Confluence user and their API key
+* a list of the storages devices to be monitored (identified via their file paths when mounted)
+* credentials for a Gmail address that sends notification mails:
+  * email address
+  * 2-Step Verification code (turn on 2FA [here](https://support.google.com/accounts/answer/185839?hl=en&co=GENIE.Platform%3DDesktop) and get the code [here](https://myaccount.google.com/apppasswords))

 #### Example config:
 ```python